akeneo/pim-helpcenter/content/md/products-super-power/improve-data-quality.md

 # Improve data quality
-Now that you know how to measure and follow improvements on your catalog’s data quality, it’s easier to know which families and products need to be worked on.
+Now that you know how to measure and follow improvements on your catalog’s data quality, it’s easier to know which families and products still need to be pampered.
 To help you improve your products **quality score**, simply follow the **recommendations** that can be found in the **data quality insights** panel in your product edit form.

 ![Image data quality panel](../img/data-quality-panel.png)